 This statement may now be applied in connection to the consumption of whole or chopped macadamia nuts, including raw, blanched, roasted, salted or unsalted, and/or lightly coated and/or flavored macadamia nuts.

 Scott Wallace, Royal Hawaiian, stated the following regarding the FDA decision "Research about the benefits macadamia nuts have for heart health has existed for decades, and we've worked tirelessly to secure the legal right to share this with consumers.
 Many people associate almonds, pistachios and walnuts with better health, but this momentous decision from the FDA now puts macadamia nuts in a similar category.
 We want consumers to know that there is real, supportive evidence with respect to the benefits of consuming macadamia nuts.
 Consumers are aware of the benefits of consuming other tree nuts like almonds and walnuts, we want them to know similar benefits are available from consuming macadamia nuts."
-Royal Hawaiian Orchards makes a variety of options“ from savory roasted nuts, to macadamia milks, confections and more that are now widely available across the country, so it's easy to enjoy both the great taste and the benefits of macadamias almost anywhere in the country.
+Royal Hawaiian Orchards makes a variety of options that are now widely available across the country, so it's easy to enjoy both the great taste and the benefits of macadamias almost anywhere in the country.

 Heart disease is the leading cause of death in the United States.
 In fact, the majority of deaths in the U.S. each year are caused by heart disease or stroke.
 Scientists continue to seek preventative measures such as finding ways to lower low-density lipoprotein (LDL) cholesterol, a known culprit behind cardiovascular disease that may lead to a heart attack or stroke.